Quantum Double Lock-in Amplifier

 Our quantum double lock-in amplifier can be realized with various quantum systems.
 As an example, we illustrate how to realize with a five-level double-$\Lambda$ coherent population trapping (CPT) system of $^{87}$Rb atoms.
-The five-level double-$\Lambda$ system can be divided into two $\Lambda$ system by adjusting appropriate detuning, which parallelly form a quantum double lock-in amplifier.
-In such a system, one can only detect the excited state population to obtain the combined measurement signals for extracting the target signal.
+The five-level double-$\Lambda$ system can be divided into two $\Lambda$ system by adjusting appropriate detuning, which form the two quantum mixers for a quantum double lock-in amplifier.
+In such a system, one may detect the common excited-state population to obtain the combined measurement signals for extracting the target signal.
 To show the experimental feasibility, we also analyze the influences of the finite pulse length and the stochastic noise.
 Our numerical results show the quantum double lock-in amplifier has good robustness against these imperfections.
-Thus, our scheme opens up a feasible way for measuring the complete characteristics of an alternating signal within strong noise background.
+Our scheme opens up a feasible way for measuring the complete characteristics of an alternating signal within strong noise background.

-This article is organized as follows.
-In Sec.~\ref{Sec2}, we introduce the general protocol of realizing quantum double lock-in amplifier through two orthogonal DD sequences.
-We demonstrate how to extract the complete characteristics of the target signal.
-In Sec.~\ref{Sec3}, we illustrate the realization of our quantum double lock-in amplifier with a five-level double-$\Lambda$ CPT system.
-In Sec.~\ref{Sec4}, we study the robustness of our scheme against some potential imperfections to illustrate the experimental feasibility.
-Finally, we give a brief summary and discussion in Sec.~\ref{Sec5}.